Skip to main content

 5. Prepare for a court hearing

-There will be a hearing if your landlord decides to defend the claim.
+There will be a hearing if your landlord defends your claim and you cannot negotiate an agreement.

 You will get: